cheepinator/waecm/README.md

 On Windows systems the volume host mapping did not work under CMD, (other than with administrator permissions), with PowerShell it worked well.

 ##Install
+All installation steps must be executed with Administrator rights!

 ###Create the docker container (must be inside the folder of the dockerfile)
 docker build -t waecm-bsp1 .